 Prineville Mountain Bike Trails Offer Great Terrain, Few Crowds

-If you’re looking to put in a lot more miles, James says you’ll want to ride in the Ochoco National Forest.
+But if you’re looking to put in a lot more miles, you’ll want to ride in the Ochoco National Forest.

 Two biggest routes is Round Mountain and Lookout.
 Round Mountain and Lookout together is about 30 miles.
 Just doing Lookout is about 20 miles as a loop.
 The scenery is incredible, you get up on the high point which is Lookout overlooking west toward Prineville and Bend.
 There are 100-year-old Ponderosa Pines and probably the most traffic you’re going to run into is the wild horse herd.

 For family rides, stick to the trails around town.
 From singletrack at the Lower 66, it’s very non-committal, you can go as long or as short as you’d like to ride.
 There’s also a paved trail along Ochoco Creek, it’s not extended mileage, maybe about 2-3 miles.
 It’s a great family day trip and not far is Tastee Treat, a place to stop for ice cream or lunch.
 And for the adults — Good Bike Co. has beer on tap to help you top off a great day in Prineville.